 The concert started with a distinguished performance of the first movement of Mozart’s 20th Piano Concerto in D minor (K. 466).
 This piece requires a delicacy as well as a restless turbulence that the soloist Matt Shipton (brother of Bill who organises the event) performed with real musicianship.

-The programme then sandwiched the Faure Pavane between Sibelius’s ‘Finlandia’ ana Wagner’s Prelude to ‘Die Meistersingers Von Nurnberg.
-Both of these received rousing performances under the baton of John Landor (who rehearsed us efficiently and gave us confidence to really commit ourselves to the music).
+The programme then sandwiched the Faure Pavane between Sibelius’s ‘Finlandia’ and Wagner’s Prelude to ‘Die Meistersingers Von Nurnberg – both of these received rousing performances under the baton of John Landor.
 Many audience members were surprised that the whole concert had been rehearsed in a meagre 4 hours and were impressed by the standard.
-A memorable and day was experienced by orchestra and audience alike and we are very much looking forward to playing another concert together in the Autumn.
+A memorable day was experienced by orchestra and audience alike and we are very much looking forward to playing another concert together in the Autumn.

 - Exciting Repertoire